Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 Is it worth doing gel nails at home?

-About three years ago I took the leap and decided to try doing gel manicures in order to get a little more longevity.
+About three years ago, I took the leap and decided to try doing gel (vs. regular polish) manicures at home in order to get a little more longevity.
 I loved how long they lasted and it was a huge bonus that it was immediately dry after.
-I finally was able to escape the dreaded sheet marks on my just painted nails.
+I finally was able to escape the dreaded sheet marks on my just-painted nails.

 What do you need for gel nails at home?